 Mathematics, Statistics, and Computer Science

-For information on my classes, please visit
+For information on my classes, please send me an e-mail message, visit me, or visit their

 I completed my PhD in